 The name Jonas is a reference to ‘Jonas and the Whale’, a tale about adventure and intimacy, and about shelter, security and homeliness inside a ‘big body’

-The irregular composition of window openings gives the impression that they undulate gently across the facade.
-That makes Jonas just a little bit different: slightly distorted, slightly strange.
-The building looks like a stone, but clad with dark-coloured pre-patinated zinc.
-The grid is not regular but distorted.
-The facade does not touch the ground but is raised.
-The building is not orthogonal but lozenge-shaped.
-That makes the building both familiar and alienating, sculptural yet rational, recognizable yet innovative.
+The building with its irregular openings creates the impression that the windows are gently undulating across the facade.
+That makes Jonas a bit different.
+It is not covered in stone but faced in dark, pre-patinated zinc.
+The facade does not touch the ground but is lifted off it.
+The volume is not rectangular but diamond-shaped.
+That makes it both familiar and alienating, sculptural yet rational, recognizable yet innovative.

-But the real surprise with Jonas is revealed inside.
-It is welcoming, warm and spectacular.
+But the real surprise of Jonas awaits inside.
+This is welcoming, warm and spectacular.
 It expresses a modern and sustainable community life.
-The interior is compelling, surprising and surrealist.
-The underlying spatial concept is based on the way traditional wooden ships are constructed: a skeleton consisting of a series of trusses arranged in a row forms the skeleton, the building’s main structure.
-This allows big hollows to be scooped out of the volume, with the required housing programme, with in total 270 units, incorporated into the ‘skin’ of the building.
+The interior is unexpected and surrealistic.
+The spatial concept is based on the way traditional wooden ships are constructed: a skeleton consisting of a series of trusses arranged in a row, which form the main structure.
+This allows large hollows to be carved out of the volume, and the required housing programme, a total of 273 apartments, is contained within the ‘skin’ of the building.